0xcf/decal-labs/a3/basic-scripting-guide.md

 Tux
 ```

+`$?` holds the exit code of the most recently executed command.
+In this context, exit code `0` generally means that a program has executed successfully.
+Other [exit codes][14] refer to the nature of the error which caused the program to fail.

-Special *positional parameters* allow arguments to be passed into your script. `$0` is the name of the script, `$1` is the first
-argument passed to the script, `$2` is the second argument passed to the script, `$3` is the third argument, etc. `$#` gives the number of arguments
-passed to the script.
+Special _positional parameters_ allow arguments to be passed into your script. `$0` is the name of the script, `$1` is the first argument passed to the script, `$2` is the second argument passed to the script, `$3` is the third argument, etc. `$#` gives the number of arguments passed to the script.

 So `./awesome_shell_script foo bar` could access `foo` from `$1` and `bar` from `$2`.

-Bash variables are *untyped*.
-They are usually treated as text (strings), but a variable can be treated as a number if it contains digits and
-arithmetic operations are applied to it.
-Note that this is different from most programming languages. *Variables* don't have types themselves,
-but *operators* will treat their values differently in different contexts.
-In other words, `bash` variables are text and don't have any inherent behaviors or properties beyond that of text which can be manipulated, but operators will interpret this text according to its content (digits or no
-digits?) and the context of the expression.
+Bash variables are _untyped_.
+They are usually treated as text (strings), but a variable can be treated as a number if it contains digits and arithmetic operations are applied to it.
+Note that this is different from most programming languages. _Variables_ don't have types themselves, but _operators_ will treat their values differently in different contexts.
+In other words, `bash` variables are text and don't have any inherent behaviors or properties beyond that of text which can be manipulated, but operators will interpret this text according to its content (digits or no digits?) and the context of the expression.

-### Arithmetic
+## Arithmetic

 Bash supports integer arithmetic with the `let` builtin.

 ```